DSpace/vagrant-dspace/README.md

       *  Install [GitHub Desktop](http://desktop.github.com/) - this will automatically generate a new `~/.ssh/github_rsa` key.
       * OR, manually generate a new `~/.ssh/github_rsa` key and associate it with your GitHub Account.
 [GitHub has detailed instructions on how to do this.](https://help.github.com/articles/generating-an-ssh-key/)
    * SIDENOTE: Mac OSX / Linux users do NOT need this, as Vagrant's SSH Key Forwarding works properly from Mac OSX & Linux.
 There's just a bug in using Vagrant + Windows.
+ * (Optional) if you are using an SSH key, we recommend that you use an RSA key.
+The base OS we use, Ubuntu 16.04LTS, uses OpenSSH 7.0, which [*disallows* DSA keys by default](http://viryagroup.com/what-we-do/our-blog-posts/hosting-and-linux-server-managment-blog/ssh-keys-failing-in-ubuntu-16-04-xenial-with-permission-denied-publickey).
+You can of course work around this, but OpenSSH made this choice for a reason, you will probably be happier in the long run if you switch to an RSA key.

 Getting Started
 --------------------------